DanielWinks/pwrstat_docker/README.md

 Basic GET support for a single JSON object response for all parameters of the UPS are implemented.
 MQTT is also supported, with broker, port, client_id and topic options all being specified in the config file.
+Optionally, username/password may be specified.
+TLS support soon.
 Note: client_id must be unique.

 ## Usage